-Item Default Explanation \$ALL No Turns on all print options.
+ltem Default Explanation \$ALL No Turns on all print options.
 This will not be affected by any additional noprint instructions.
 Be careful: this generates a large amount of output.
 To be used only for debugging purposes.
 Atdist No Inter-atomic distance matrix at each new geometry (in an optimization) Bas Yes General control of output related to elementary basis functions (bas).
 BlockCheck No Intermediate data during the determination of the block length. (see Blocks) Blocks No Numerical integrals, consisting of loops over large numbers of points, are split up in loops over blocks of points.
 The block length is determined by the available amount of workspace.
 Given this amount, the maximum block lengths, according to memory usage in a few relevant routines, are computed (and printed with this print option) and used to impose upper bounds on the block length actually use.
 Character-Table No Table of characters for the irreducible representations of the pointgroup symmetry.
 Computation Yes Reports progress of the computation, with (concise) info about each SCF cycle and each Geometry update in an optimization.
 Core No Description of the frozen core: frozen core expansion functions (corbas) and the expansion coefficients for the frozen orbitals.
 This printing can only be activated if Functions is also on , otherwise it is ignored.
 CoreOrt No The valence basis set contains auxiliary Core Functions.
 They are not degrees of freedom but are used solely to ensure orthogonalization of the valence set to the frozen Core Orbitals.
 The orthogonalization coefficients and some related overlap matrices are printed.
 CoreTable No Internally the charge density and potential of the atomic frozen cores are processed as tables with values for a sequence of radial distances.
 A few initial and a few final values from these tables are printed, along with the (radial) integral of the core density, which should yield the number of core electrons.
 EKin No At the end of SCF: Kinetic energy of each occupied MO.
 EndOf No Flags the exit from a few major routines, with cpu times used in these modules.
 Primarily a debug tool.
 EPauli Yes The repulsive Pauli term in the bonding energy (also called exchange repulsion) with its decomposition in density functional (Ida and nI) and Coulomb terms.
 Fit Yes General control of output related to the density fitting.
 Fmat No Fock matrix computed at each cycle of the SCF.
-FmatSFO No Fock matrix in the basis of symmetrized fragment orbitals (SFOs).
+FmatSFO No Fock matrix (and overlap matrix) in the basis of symmetrized fragment orbitals (SFOs).
 This option requires the FULLFOCK and ALLPOINTS keyword to be present in the input.
-The matrix is printed only at the first and the last SCF cycle.
-ForceConstants Yes Force constants matrix (Frequencies run only) FreqHess No matrix of force constants (Frequencies run) after each applicable step in its processing: transformation from/to Cartesian and Z-matrix coordinates, symmetrizations, Frag No General control of output related to build-molecule-from-fragments.
-Functions Yes List of employed Slater-type exponential basis functions and fit functions.
-Gradients No detailed info of computed energy gradients (in optimization runs) Group-Operators No 33 matrices of pointgroup symmetry operators, with the axis and angle of rotation HessEig No Eigenvalues of the Hessian in each cycle of a Geometry Optimization.
-The print-out in the intermediate cycles is suppressed if output of updated coordinates etc. is turned off (see the eprint subkey Repeat (option GeoStep). ldfree No List of free atomic coordinates with indication whether they are optimization coordinates (this info is also contained in the output of new atomic coordinates at each step of an optimization) Inertia No Warning message in the log file in case of zero product of moments of inertia (this may correctly be the case for certain molecules) Inputkeys No List of keys that were specified in input, together with some of the associated data.
-The list is printed directly after the echo of the Input File, before the header with ADF program information.
-A few special keys will not be echoed: (No)Print,(No)Skip, Allow.
-Irrep-Matrices No Irreducible representation matrices Logfile Yes At the end of the calculation a copy of the log file is appended to standard output low No Construction of the LOW basis from the elementary BAS functions and from the SFOs: combination coefficients lowMO No MOs are printed in the LOW (Lowdin) representation, in the RESULTS section
+The matrix is printed only at the last SCF cycle.
+Use 1 iteration in the SCF for the Fock matrix at the first SCF cycle.
+ForceConstants Yes Force constants matrix (Frequencies run only)